bpkroth/bpkroth.github.io/about.md

 Hi!
 I'm Brian Kroth.

-This is my simple Github Pages site I'm using to host little blog articles on technie related things and whatnot.
+This is my simple Github Pages site I'm using to host little blog articles on techie related things and whatnot.

 ## Work